The Foolproof Guide to Every Dress Code and Outfits That Cover Each One

 A business formal dress code is all about portraying professionalism and trust through your outfit.
 Michelle Obama is the master of this look.
 Men should wear a crisp suit in a dark color, with a neutral shirt and a tie.
 Women have a bit more freedom and can wear a range of items like a pencil skirt or pair of dress pants with a matching jacket, a pantsuit, or a structured dress.
 All pieces should be crisp and ironed.

 Suits are for everyone and nothing is more welcome in a business formal setting.
-These khaki-colored separates come together to form a professional, but fashionable look, thanks to the boot cut.
-Pair the suit with a pastel-colored silk shirt and a pair of comfortable and chic slingbacks, like these from Everlane.
+These khaki-colored separates come together to form a professional, but fashionable look, thanks to the oversized cut.
+Pair with a leather satchel large enough for a laptop and Italian-made loafers from Everlane.
 Pro status.

 Look, even if it’s a little boring, a navy suit is the standard business formal selection for a reason—it looks great and gives you plenty of different ways to put together variations on the fit.
 Don’t forget the tie!
 One note: Most agree that black shoes are the most formal shoes to wear with a navy suit.